AusGolf - Handicaps

 If this golfer plays a tougher course, say slope = 145 (max slope is 155 and min is 55) his course handicap will be calculated as 21 x 145/113 = 27.
 He gets 6 extra shots.

-That’s why it’s called ‘slope’ – because the slope of the adjustment graph for a weaker player’s handicap as he tackles more difficult courses is steeper than that for a lower handicap player.
+That’s why it’s called ‘slope’ – it's the slope of the adjustment graph for a weaker player’s handicap as he tackles more difficult courses, in order that he has the same chance of playing to his mark as a scratch golfer - and the more strokes he needs, the higher the slope.